anandprabhakar0507/html-handbook/1-Preface.md

 If you are new to HTML this book aims to help you get started.
 If you are a seasoned Web Developer this book will improve your knowledge.

-I learned so much while writing it, even though I'm working with the Web since 20+ years, and I'm sure you'll find something new too.
+I learned so much while writing it, even though I've been working with the Web for 20+ years, and I'm sure you'll find something new too.

 Or you'll re-learn something old you forgot.